ansys/pymodelcenter/doc/source/contributing/index.rst

 source and enhance it.
 This package supports Python 3.9 through 3.12 on Windows, MacOS, and Linux.

-For a local development version, you can create a new virtual environment with this command:
+For a local development version, you can create a clean virtual environment with this command:

 .. code:: bash